Rainer Krause: Background

-In 1962 Rainer Krause graduated from high-school in Bietigheim.
+In 1962 Rainer Krause graduated from high school in Bietigheim.
 At the end of his military service, in 1964, he began to study psychology at the University of Tübingen.
-In 1967/68 he continued his studies at the University of Zurich and in 1969, after returning to Tübingen, he graduated, majoring in psychology.
+In 1967–68 he continued his studies at the University of Zurich and in 1969, after returning to Tübingen, he graduated, majoring in psychology.
 From the beginning he was particularly interested in clinical and social psychology.
 He took his first position as an assistant at the University of Zurich and in 1971 he began his psychoanalytic training at the Psychoanalytic Seminar Zurich.
 One year later he received his doctorate in Tübingen.
 In 1976 he habilitated in Zurich, where he received his teaching license with the so-called venia legendi in 1978.
-In 1980 he was appointed to the professorial chair of Clinical psychology at the Saarland University.
+In 1980 he was appointed to the professorial chair of clinical psychology at the Saarland University.
 From 1981 to 1983 he was managing professor of the psychology department.
-In 2009 Rainer Krause retired, becoming Emeritus.
+In 2009 Krause retired, becoming emeritus.